Dadra

 Dadra is associated with the Hindustani classical music of the Indian subcontinent.

 Dadra tala

 This is a Hindustani classical tala (rhythmic cycle), consisting of six beats in two equal divisions of three.
-The most commonly accepted theka or basic pattern for this tala is dha dhi na, dha tu na.
-There is a higher emphasis laid on the first swar in comparison the following two, that is, dha - higher emphasis following dhi na and again a higher emphasis on dha following tu na.
+The most commonly accepted theka or basic pattern for this tala is dha tin tin, ta dhin dhin.
+There is a higher emphasis laid on the first swar in comparison the following two, that is, dha - higher emphasis following tin tin and again a higher emphasis on ta following dhin dhin.

 Theka of Dadra Tala

 मात्रा भाग : 3-3.